 Is there a paid (360) version of GA4 or is there only a free version?

-Even though GA4 is free, it comes with some great features formerly only available with a GA360 subscription.
-The most valuable of these is undoubtedly the free BigQuery export.
-While users of standard GA already can take advantage of the reporting or management APIs, these simply don’t stack up to the depth of data available in the BigQuery export, and they require development effort.
+The free version of GA4 will still come with some great features previously available only with a GA360 subscription.
+The most valuable of these undoubtedly is free BigQuery export.
+While users of standard GA already can take advantage of the reporting or management APIs, these simply don’t stack up to the depth of data available in the BigQuery export and require development effort.
 So this is a huge value!

-The other major feature in GA4, formerly only available via a GA360 subscription, is custom funnel analysis and reports.
-In fact, not only are these now free, but they’re much more intuitive and easy both to create and view in GA4.
+Another major feature in GA4, formerly only available via a GA360 subscription, is custom funnel analysis and reports.
+In fact, not only are these now free but they’re much more intuitive and easy both to create and view in GA4.

 I don’t have GA360.
 Can I export GA4 data to BigQuery for free?